hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Were he my beau, I this revenge should take,
 >
-> Would try if I cou'dn't some new conquest make;
+> Would try if I couldn't some new conquest make;
 >
 > There's beaux in plenty left, if you'll but try,
 >